-Following treatment, the soil will be allowed to cool to accommodate sampling and laboratory analysis to verify the soil contamination has been treated to concentrations below the remediation criteria.
+Following treatment, the soil will be allowed to cool and sampled for laboratory analysis to verify it has been treated to acceptable levels below the remediation criteria.
 The treated soil will be placed back into the excavation, hydrated, and machine compacted.
-Project Remedial Action Plan (Appendix G) provides a complete breakdown and rationale for the ETC use.
+The ETC treated soil will be used as subsoil with native or locally sourced topsoil placed on top to support vegetation growth.
+Since ETC only removes moisture and organic carbon, the treated soil structure is not degraded.
+As a result, there are no restrictions to vegetation growth after treatment.